 “I knew what I wanted, I wanted to see the world” – Andrea Mueller

 On my birthday, I am remembering the times I have traveled to Europe.
-I thought traveling to Europe will only remain as a dream, and I am forever grateful of this blessing.
+I thought traveling to Europe will only remain as a dream, and I am forever grateful for this blessing.
 That’s why I want to share with you the 14 countries I have visited for the past 7 years (in no particular order).

 La Catedral de Santa María la Real de la Almudena, Madrid